-New Hope Recovery Center believes that addiction and alcoholism, much like other life threatening illnesses, is a treatable disease.
-Our treatment center program provides education and counseling to better assist you and your family understand the nature of addiction.
+New Hope Recovery Center believes that addiction and alcoholism, much like other life threatening illnesses, are treatable diseases.
+Our treatment center program provides education, counseling, and addiction treatment to better assist you and your family understand the nature of addiction.

 An intervention may be necessary if an addict is in denial related to their addiction, has any reservations related to going into treatment or getting help, or is resistant to hearing what their families are saying.
 Not being open to the idea of treatment is common with addicts so an intervention can help them see life in a new light and make them more receptive to the idea of getting help.
 There are times when the addict doesn’t take the help being offered and it might appear that the intervention was a failure.
 The fact is that a dialogue has begun between all parties and change is inevitable as a result of that conversation.
 While an intervention is not always necessary, it is life changing for all regardless of what the addict decides.